How may I obtain a copy of a police report?

 How do I get a gun permit?

-Application for handgun permits takes place on the 2nd floor (main entrance) of the Forsyth County Sheriff's Office Administration Building located at 120 West Third Street in downtown Winston-Salem.
+Application for handgun permits takes place on the 2nd floor (main entrance) of the Forsyth County Sheriff's Office Administration Building located at 301 N. Church Street in downtown Winston-Salem.

 Monday through Friday (excluding holidays)

 8:30 - 10:30 a.m. and 1:30 - 3:30 p.m.

 I would like to become a Winston-Salem Police Officer.
 Where do I find more information and an application?

 I would like to apply for a non-sworn position.
 Where can I get more information and apply?